Uri: The Surgical Strike: Naya Hindustan (New India) (New Delhi, India)

 During the planning, Govind ropes in ISRO (for providing satellite images), DRDO (for drone surveillance), and RAW (for intelligence).
-When he goes to meet the DRDO Chief Brian D'Souza, he chances to meet an intern named Ishaan who has developed a drone called Garuda which looks and is shaped like an Eagle.
-With the help of the drones and satellite images they can get the exact location of the hideouts and training camps of the terrorists.
-Jasmine reveals her true name as Pallavi Sharma to Vihaan, and during an interrogation, the two extract information about who planned the attack.
-He chooses Seerat to be his pilot, who agrees wholeheartedly.
-Govind also suggests intensifying the artillery shelling at the border for distraction and painting their assault helicopters with Pakistani Air Force markings.
+When he goes to meet DRDO Chief Brian D'Souza, he meets an intern named Ishaan who has developed a drone called Garuda which looks and is shaped like an Eagle.
+With the help of the drones and satellite images they get the exact location of the hideouts and training camps of the terrorists.
+Jasmine reveals her true name Pallavi Sharma to Vihaan, and during an interrogation, the two extract information about who planned the attack.
+Vihaan chooses Seerat as his pilot, she agrees.
 The commandos also start training under Vihaan.
 The Pakistani officials suspect the Indian activities but dismiss them due to underestimation.

-The Surgical Strike (POK, Pakistan)
+The Surgical Strike (Azad Kashmir, Pakistan)

-On the night of 28 September, the commandos leave for the strike in Pakistan occupied Kashmir in Mi-17 helicopters.
-During the mission, Vihaan's helicopter is forced not to cross the Line of Control due to the latest intelligence from spies in Pakistan that the Pakistani Army has deployed an "AWAC" early warning radar-based surface to air missile system in Muzaffarabad sector to bring their helicopter down.
-He and his team improvise by going on foot through a cave (which was very risky due to darkness and the unknown presence of other terrorists).
-His team successfully infiltrate and kill all the terrorists on the two launchpads.
-Similarly, other commando teams also manage to kill all of the terrorists.
-Vihaan kills Idris and Jabbar, who are the perpetrators of the Uri attack.
+On the night of 28 September, the commandos leave for the strike in Pakistan-administered Azad Kashmir in Mi-17 helicopters.
+During the mission, Vihaan's helicopter is forced to not cross the Line of Control due to latest intelligence from spies in Pakistan that the Pakistani Army has deployed an "AWAC" radar-based surface to air missile system in Muzaffarabad sector to bring their helicopter down.
+He and his team improvise by going on foot through a manned cave.
+His teams successfully infiltrate and kill all the terrorists at the launchpads.
+Vihaan kills Idris and Jabbar, the perpetrators of the Uri attack.
 The local police are alerted, and the commandos who are low on ammunition and time escape.
-On their way back, they are heavily rained down upon by gunfire from both a nearby machine gun bunker and a Pakistani Air Force Mi-17 Helicopter, which was scrambled to intercept Vihaan's team.
+On their way back, they are attacked from both a nearby machine gun bunker and a Pakistani Air Force Mi-17 Helicopter scrambled to intercept Vihaan's team.
 Flight Lieutenant Seerat comes to their rescue by firing back at the Pakistani gunship, thus driving it away and eliminating the machine gun bunker.
 His team successfully crosses the LoC on the Indian side with no casualties.
-The rest of the assigned teams are also successful and are back with no casualties.
-Vihaan lands at Hindon Air Force Station at Ghaziabad, Uttar Pradesh.
-The film ends with him, Pallavi, Govind, and the commandos happily having a formal dinner with the Prime Minister.
+Vihaan lands at Hindon Air Force Station.
+The film ends with him, Pallavi, Govind, and the commandos having dinner with the prime minister.

-In a post-credits scene, Zameer, a Pakistani minister, wakes up and shouts in frustration while seeing the news of India's successful surgical strike.
+In the post-credits scene, Zameer, a Pakistani minister, wakes up and shouts in frustration while seeing the news of India's successful surgical strike.
 The scene cuts to a title card reading "Jai Hind".